cyrenajs/cyrena/README.md

 ### Getting Started

+#### JSX

 Besides following the [Installation](#installation) steps, make sure that your setup can handle JSX, because Powercycle was made with JSX in mind.
-Powercycle has its own JSX pragma, so you have to specify the pragma in your setup.
-One way of doing it is importing the default export from the powercycle package:
+Powercycle has its own JSX pragma:

 ```jsx
 import withPower from 'powercycle'